 Toptal specialises in helping organizations find the best talent — within 24 hours.
 It has an extremely selective vetting and verification process, which means that out of the thousands of freelance applicants from around the world, only the top 3% is chosen to be a part of Toptal’s exclusive network.
 This, together with a trial process, means the platform can guarantee the right fit every time.
 Apart from the administrative aspects of hiring, the platform also handles certain parts of the invoicing process.

 WorkMarket leverages AI capabilities to bring agility back into the process of hiring and managing your extended workforce.
 Its intelligent system helps you verify and correctly classify freelancers, contingent workers and 1099 contractors, thus enabling you to manage compliance effectively.
 It also offers a dashboard that can be accessed through a mobile app.
 This lets you manage assignments on the go, track progress and make payments, easily and flexibly.

 As the freelance economy continues to grow, it is evident that the way we work is set to change forever.
-The old methods of managing freelancers (spreadsheets and decentralised systems) might work in a pinch, especially if you’re just starting to engage with an external workforce.
+The old methods of managing freelancers (spreadsheets and decentralized systems) might work in a pinch, especially if you’re just starting to engage with an external workforce.
 However, this is not very scalable in the long run and it only slows you down.
 A platform like TalentDesk can help you stay agile by helping you make the most of a hybrid workforce – without getting bogged down by the operational challenges.